 These learning materials will give you a flavour of what the collection has to offer.
 If you have any questions regarding the material or would like higher resolution versions of the resources available in the pack please do not hesitate to contact us.

-Please contact us if you are interested in arranging a visit, learning session or a talk.
+Please contact us if you are interested in arranging a visit or learning session.